Seppli11/ZHAW-Summary/summaries/23FS/ITS/Secure Communication/TLS.md

 This is done to prevent truncation attacks, where the attacker injects a TCP `FIN` package to prevent the server or client to send all information.
 For example a footer on a web page.

 ## Security Analysis

+An attacker can only read until the `ServerHello` package after which all communication is encrypted.
+However, these packets don't contain anything interesting for the attacker.

+However, an attacker can spoof the initial `ClientHello` to advertise a lower TLS version or insecure ciphers.
+The server, if missconfigured, might accept an connection with insecure ciphers or an insecure TLS version.
+This is prevented by the server sending the hash over all handshake messages in the `Finish` package.
+The client does the same and compares.
+If an attacker tampered with messages during transit the client would notice and abort the connection.

+A further attack is for an attacker to insert, reorder or delete messages.
+This is prevented by an counter both the server and client maintain.
+This counter is included int he calculation of the tag sent with every data TLS record.

 ## DTLS